decretist/Dissertation/Checklist.md

 ### 2020 Dissertation Checklist

-- [ ] Clear backlog of git commits for Gratian repository
 - [ ] Apply for ICMCL bursary
 - [ ] Register for ICMCL
 - [ ] Chapter 3: translate passages from _summa_ of Simon of Bisignano referring to Gratian as _magister_ and himself as _discipulus_.